-If you want to learn more about how images can boost your conversion rates, then I suggest reading How Images Can Boost Your Conversion Rate by CXL.
+If you want to learn more about how images can boost your conversion rate, I suggest reading How Images Can Boost Your Conversion Rate by CXL.

-2) Add a video or GIF on your product page
+2) Add a video or GIF to your product page

-Videos can be used to explain your brand and where you stand for, but you can also place a video on your product page.
+Videos can be used to explain your brand and what you stand for, but you can also place a video on your product page.

 Just take a look at some of these surprising video marketing facts:

 - The top three most effective video types are product demo videos (49%), tutorial videos (50%), and customer testimonial videos (51%).

 - 62% of consumers watch product review videos before making a purchase.